Generalized Groves of Neural Additive Models: Pursuing transparent and accurate machine learning models in finance: Empirical examples

 \subsubsection{Results}

-Model performance is compared in Table~\ref{tab:garment_result}.
-All of the ML methods outperform the LaLR, and there is little difference among them.
-Based on the forward selection algorithm, only $x_{9}$ is identified as the nonlinear feature, so there's no need to check interactions.
+Based on the forward selection algorithm, only $x_{9}$ is identified as the nonlinear feature, so there's no need to check interactions. $x_9$ represents the amount of financial incentive that enables or motivates a particular course of action.
 Figure ~\ref{fig:garments_GSNAM_9} clearly demonstrates the DME of financial incentive.
 On the basis of the above observation, one might suggest providing financial incentives, but only within certain limits.
-As can be seen in Table~\ref{tab:garment_architecture}, the GGNAM simplifies the NAM further by only using one nonlinear feature.
+The GGNAM simplifies the NAM further by only using one nonlinear feature.